Matchmaking API

 peer types can create a newGame Session

 or only join one.
-See below for more info. - PlayerCount: defines the max number of clients that can join a
+See below for more info. - PlayerCount: defines the maximum number of clients that can join a

 Session